 Teaching and Learning

-- Board Committee: The Board of Trustees, which oversees OWU at the highest level, formed the Equity, Diversity, and Inclusion Committee, a standing committee of the Board, which is being chaired by Myron McCoy ’77.
-The Code of Regulations states “The Committee shall review and evaluate purposes, policies and programs of the University, including strategies for creating a climate that is welcoming and supportive, through the lens of diversity, equity & inclusion and the work of Anti-Racism.
+- The Board of Trustees, which oversees OWU at the highest level, has formed the Equity, Diversity, and Inclusion Committee, a standing committee of the Board, which is being chaired by Myron McCoy ’77.
+The Code of Regulations states: “The Committee shall review and evaluate purposes, policies and programs of the University, including strategies for creating a climate that is welcoming and supportive, through the lens of diversity, equity & inclusion and the work of Anti-Racism.
 The Committee shall meet periodically with representatives of diverse and potentially marginalized communities at OWU, including students, faculty, and staff, to engage in dialogue about their experiences at OWU.”

 Recruitment and Retention

-- DEI Emphasis in Positions: Many positions have a DEI focus or speciality including: African American literature position in English; Social justice and inclusive/applied Theatre positions in Theatre; Elementary Education position that includes Teaching for Equity and Social Justice in Education; Art History position that includes specialties in African and/or African Diasporic, Latinx and/or Latin American, and/or Native American history of art, and/or interest in socially engaged and community-based practices in Art; and an Africana, Gender, and Identity Studies position.
+- DEI Emphasis in Positions: Many positions have a DEI focus or speciality including African American literature position in English; Social justice and inclusive/applied Theatre positions in Theatre; Elementary Education position that includes Teaching for Equity and Social Justice in Education; Art History position that includes specialties in African and/or African Diasporic, Latinx and/or Latin American, and/or Native American history of art, and/or interest in socially engaged and community-based practices in Art; and an Africana, Gender, and Identity Studies position.
 All other positions include language in job advertisements encouraging DEI experience, courses, interest, etc.

 - DEI Emphasis in Hiring Process: All job advertisements contain inclusive language to build the largest funnel for a diverse pool.
 This new advertisement language highlights OWU’s anti-racist and equity commitments, describes our location (including Columbus) and benefits, and features an expanded EEOC statement.
 For the first time, all applications will contain not only a statement about teaching but also a statement about the applicant’s DEI philosophy, teaching, practice, and work with students.
 New web pages have been built highlighting DEI community-based resources in our region and a landing page describing our Ohio 5 and GLCA consortia signaling our wider BIPOC faculty communities for incoming faculty.
 Newly created OWU affinity groups for BIPOC and LGBTQ+ faculty also are listed on the website.
 All job advertisements will be posted in at least one if not more DEI-focused academic professional organizations and/or sites.
 New processes have been constructed to post the “multiple position job advertisement” in as many DEI-focused academic professional organizations as possible.

-- Recruitment: In the recruitment of staff, our search and hiring procedures now have mandatory pre-search meetings with hiring managers and search committees to aid in the development of plans for the active recruitment of diverse populations.
-As appropriate to the position being searched, applicant materials and interviews will include questions relating to applicants’ engagement with diversity, equity, and inclusion initiatives.
+- In the recruitment of staff, our search and hiring procedures now have mandatory pre-search meetings with hiring managers and search committees to aid in the development of plans for the active recruitment of diverse populations.
+As appropriate to the position being searched, applicant materials and interviews include questions relating to applicants’ engagement with diversity, equity, and inclusion initiatives.

-- Supporting Diverse Faculty and Staff: We recognize that retention of faculty and staff representing diverse populations is very important and needs attention.
+- We recognize that retention of faculty and staff representing diverse populations is very important and needs attention.
 To this end, the Council on Diversity, Equity, and Inclusion has organized two groups that will meet regularly to provide opportunities for rest, relaxation, collegial support, and fun.
 Bishops of Color will include faculty and staff of color, and the Mosaic OWU Faculty & Staff Group for OWU’s faculty and staff who are part of LGBTQIA+ community/ies.

-- Town Relations: We have begun a dialogue with City of Delaware officials, the Delaware Police Department, and local business owners to improve the neighborhood climate for students of color.
+- We have begun a dialogue with City of Delaware officials, the Delaware Police Department, and local business owners to improve the neighborhood climate for students of color.
 We are embedded within the City of Delaware, and city streets run throughout our campus.
-Delaware Police have a responsibility to keep these streets and our neighborhood safe, and we have the responsibility to work with them to understand our campus community and to protect our students and help them feel safe.
+Delaware Police have a responsibility to keep these streets and our neighborhood safe, and we have the responsibility to work with them to understand our campus community and protect our students and help them feel safe.